Australorp sounds like a unique name for a chicken, but you’d be surprised at how common they are.

 When it comes time to make their house, ensure there’s more than enough ventilation.

-Fresh air is essential for these chickens, as is access to light inside of the house.
+Fresh air is essential for a backyard flock, as is access to light inside of the house.

 As with any chicken, take the time to make it easy for you to get in and out of so you can keep their space clean and pest-free.

-Overall, Australorps are a friendly and happy-go-lucky chicken breed that produces a substantial number of eggs.
+Yes, Australorps are a friendly and happy-go-lucky chicken breed that produces a substantial number of eggs.
 This dual purpose bird will serve you well.
 Their quality meat is known to be equally as delicious as their eggs.

-As one of the better breeds of chicken to have on your farm around other animals and children, they’re ideal to raise with a current flock.
+As one of the better breeds of chickens to have on your farm around other animals and children, they’re ideal to raise with a current flock.
 Whether you want it primarily for meat production or for eggs, it’s a top pick among backyard chickens.